TensorFlow 1.x - 3.5 English

 **kargs)

-This function will invoke vai_q_tensorflow command tool in WeGO TensorFlow r1.15 and converts the input floating-point model to fixed-point model for DPU deployment acceleration.
-To be fully compatible with native vai_q_tensorflow quantizer, all parameters received from this API will be forwarded to vai_q_tensorflow command tool directly.
-This function will return a quantized GraphDef object or None on failure.
+This function invokes the vai_q_tensorflow command tool in WeGO TensorFlow r1.15 and converts the input floating-point model to a fixed-point model for DPU deployment acceleration.
+To be fully compatible with the native vai_q_tensorflow quantizer, all parameters received from this API are forwarded to vai_q_tensorflow command tool directly.
+This function returns a quantized GraphDef object or None on failure.

 Note: Only PTQ is supported now for on-the-fly quantization in WeGO.
 For more information on fast fine-tuning and QAT quantization, see vai_q_tensorflow Quantization Aware Training.